woocommerce/woocommerce-blocks/readme.txt

 - Fix Single Product page not visible in block themes that provided a custom template. ([8758](https://github.com/woocommerce/woocommerce-blocks/pull/8758))
 - Products by Attributes: Fix the block rendered empty in the Editor. ([8759](https://github.com/woocommerce/woocommerce-blocks/pull/8759))
+- Fix the local pickup price in the shipping type selector and pickup options. ([8623](https://github.com/woocommerce/woocommerce-blocks/pull/8623))

 = 9.8.0 - 2023-03-14 =